olneykimberly/LBD_snRNA/README.md

 ```
 The LBD_sn conda environment contains cellbender.  [cellbender_docs](https://cellbender.readthedocs.io/en/latest/installation/index.html)

-Additionally, the workflow uses cellranger, which need to be installed separately.
+Additionally, the workflow uses cellranger, which needs to be installed separately.
 1. Install cellranger 9.0.0\
 Requires going to the 10X website and filling in information to get to the download page.
 ```